opencontainers/tob/CHARTER.md

    contributions on an exception basis.
 Please email tob@opencontainers.org to obtain exception approval.

 d.
-Upon finalization and release of a new version of any OCI specification, OCI will notify all Members in writing using the contact information provided in Exhibit A. As set forth in Section 12 of this Charter, Members may resign from membership in OCI at any time within thirty (30) days following such notification to avoid undertaking further obligations with respect to such specification.
+Upon finalization and release of a new version of any OCI Specification, the Executive Director will notify all Members in writing using the contact information provided in Exhibit A. As set forth in Section 12 of this Charter, Members may resign from membership in OCI at any time within thirty (30) days following such notification to avoid undertaking further obligations with respect to such specification.
 All Members on the date thirty (30) days following such notification will, without further action, be subject to the obligations set forth in the Open Web Foundation Final Specification Agreement (OWFa 1.0) (Patent Only) with respect to such specification. http://www.openwebfoundation.org/legal/the-owf-1-0-agreements/owfa-1-0—patent-only

 e.
 On the effective date of their membership, all Members will, without further